Aren't we getting tired of news about things like politics, war, money and crime?

 Is there really a little old lady named Vera with a big craft table and a lot of pencils, turning out drawings of paisley bags with zippers?

-What brilliant minds are behind the exactly three house plans that are used by every single builder of every single new neighborhood in every single city in North America?
-(Maybe they want to remain anonymous).
+What brilliant minds are behind the exactly three house plans that are used by every single builder of in every single new neighborhood in every single city in North America?
+(Maybe they want to remain hidden).

 There are many many questions that need to be answered.
 If I could learn about some of these mysteries, I would have a reason to find my TV and turn it on again.